-Lists of things are not working at all.
+Lists are not working at all.
 Currently, O2DBI understands another notation, but again, the generated methods do not support it.
-You can define struct-like fields, as shown in table 5.1.
+One can define struct-like fields, as shown in Table 5.1.
 These can even be nested.
-O2DBI performs all the required normalizations, but you cannot access these tables with the generated methods.
+O2DBI performs all the required normalizations, but it is not possible to access these tables with the generated methods.

 Access to the database should be nearly invisible to the application programmer and the user.
 The DBMS.pm module provides a database handle, that is used by all class modules.
 No additional login information or passwords may be used to create this handle.
-In certain situations, e.g. when dealing with sensible data, this may be impossible.
+In certain situations, e.g. when dealing with sensible data, this may be impossible due to security regulations.